 The open-air museum at The National Heritage Park brings Ireland’s ancient past to life with accurate reconstructions of the crannógs, forts and portal dolmens we learned about in our school days.
 Explore life-sized buildings and settlements, forage like a pre-historic farmer, or even spend the night in their medieval ring fort, where you’ll party like it’s 2,000 BC.

 Departing from beautiful Kilmore Quay, an exhilarating 20-minute boat ride brings you to Great Saltee.
 On the tiny private island, you’ll meet seals, puffins and thousands of noisy gannets gathered on rocks to greet you.
 Pack a picnic or, better still, continue the theme back on the shore, with salty chips from the famous Little Saltee takeaway at Kilmore Quay.

 25 minutes out the road at the very tip of the stunning Hook Peninsula, Hook Lighthouse is the oldest working lighthouse in the world, with fun, informative tours daily.
 The spectacular sea views from the top are worth every one of the 115 steps - particularly if you’re lucky enough to visit at sunset.

-Setting off from Fethard-On-Sea, Hook Head Adventures will guide you safely past steep, rugged cliffs, tiny golden beaches and into deep, echoing caves.
+Setting off from Fethard-On-Sea, the Irish Experience will guide you safely past steep, rugged cliffs, tiny golden beaches and into deep, echoing caves.
 Challenging, but not exhausting, kayaking is a really unique way to explore the coastline from a whole new angle.

 With costumed performances on board, Dunbrody Famine Ship provides a unique insight into the Irish emigrant experience during the famine, culminating in a visit to the ‘arrivals hall’, revealing the fate that awaited those who survived the harrowing journey.